Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 Green Shoots

-So overall kind of based on what we're seeing, we believe there's going to be pent-up inventory and consumer demand post-COVID.
+So overall kind of based on what we're seeing, we believe there's going to be pent-up inventory and consumer demand post-COVID-19.
 Since housing is not a perishable good, we believe the listing and transaction volumes will improve in geographies as they reopen.
 We are seeing a bit of green shoots already in our weekly data from select geographies and there have been some public articles to that effect also.
 Now all of this will be subject to what happens with the macro but those are the consumer trends that we're seeing in this crisis.

 Incidentally, on June 2, 2020, Taylor Morrison CEO was on CNBC around 5:45am.
 She very optimistic and shared many 'green shoots'.